Creatine is the most popular sport supplement in the market. It's safe, cheap, and effective. In this post; what's the best time to take creatine?

 Here, subjects simply take 0.03-0.1g/kg daily creatine, showing increased muscle creatine after 20 days (study).

-Once the muscle stores are filled up, you could drop creatine dose by 3-5g/kg, which has shown to mantain muscle creatine levels accomplished (study)
+Once the muscle stores are filled up, you could drop creatine dose by 3-5g/kg, which mantains muscle creatine levels (study)

-During the phase-loading protocol, subjects start by taking 20g/d creatine divided in 4 doses of 5g for 7 days.
-After, doses are dropped to 3-6g/kg/d to mantain muscle creatine stores (study).
+During the phase-loading protocol, start by taking 20g/d creatine divided in 4 doses of 5g for 7 days.
+After, drop the dose to 3-6g/kg/d to mantain muscle creatine stores (study).

-This protocol, compared to the linear model, has shown to increase creatine store levels much more rapidly (study).
-However, the called creatine bloating may appear, leading to intestinal pain or non-severe head pains.
+This protocol, compared to the linear model, increases creatine store levels much faster (study).
+However, it may cause abdominal pain, bloating, or mild headaches.

 Creatine is one of the most studied substances in the supplements industry.
-However, we don't know that much about its timing and what's the best time to take it.
+It works by accumulation.
+Hence, the most important factor here is to take it daily.

 Popular believes: Any Time Works

 This is what all people think.
-Creatine supplementation shows to increase muscle creatine levels after prolonged supplementation (study).
+Creatine supplementation increases muscle creatine levels over time (study).

-This is because creatine works by accumulation.
-This is, the effects are not noticeable right after the ingestion.
-It's the prolonged and routine supplementation which increases muscle creatine levels (study).
+The effects are not noticeable right after the ingestion.
+It's the prolonged and routinary supplementation which increases muscle creatine levels (study).

 Creatine around Exercise